nuuuwan/news_lk3_data/README.md

 *2024-05-21 13:52:00* · [`dailymirrorlk`](https://www.dailymirror.lk/top-story/Lanka-Premier-League-LPL-auction/155-283052) · `en`

+18.02 PM - Nisala Tharaka sold to Jaffna Kings for $5,000 as the last player of the auction

+18.00 PM - Bowler Yuri Koththigoda from Sri Lanka sold to Galle Marvels $5,000

+17.56 PM - Theesan Vithushan goes to Jaffna Kings for $5,000

-16.09 PM - Dambulla Thunders bags Afghan cricketer Karim Janat for USD 80,000
+17.54 PM - Santhush Gunathilake sold to Dambulla Thunders for $6,000

-16.05 PM - Sri Lankan cricketer Chaturanga de Silva bags B-Love Kandy for USD 30,000

-16.04 PM - Galle Marvels secure Sri Lankan cricketer Dhananjaya Lakshan for USD 10,000

-15.52 PM - 19-year-old Chamath Gomez sold to B-Love Kandy for USD 5,000
+17.51 PM - 18-year-old Afghan bowler Allah Ghazanfar sold to Colombo Strikers for $10,000

-15.49 PM - Afghan cricketer Hazratullah Zazai sold to Dambulla Thunders for USD 50,000
+17.49 PM - Pakistani cricketer Haider Ali sold to Dambulla Thunders for $25,000

-15.48 PM - 22-year-old Ahan Wickramasinghe sold to Jaffna Kings for USD 5,000
+17.45 PM - Jaffna Kings locks in Pathum Nissanka for $40,000

-15.47 PM - South African cricketer Reeza Hendricks goes unsold in the first round

-15.46 PM - Australian cricketer Alex Ross sold to Jaffna Kings for USD 20,000
+17.41 PM - All-rounder from Sri Lanka Arul Pragasam sold to Jaffna Kings for $5,000

-15.43 PM - Muhammad Waseem from UAE goes to Colombo Strikers for USD 20,000

-15.41 PM - Galle Marvels secure Sri Lankan cricketer Isuru Udana for USD 100,000
+17.39 PM - Galle Marvels locks in Jeffrey Vandersay for $30,000

-15.37 PM - Sri Lankan cricketer Isitha Wijesundera sold to Colombo Strikers for USD 5,000
+17.38 PM - Chamindu Wijesinghe sold to Galle Marvels for $5,000

-15.35 PM - Sri Lankan cricketer Lahiru Samarakoon sold to Jaffna Kings for USD 13,000
+17.37 PM - Murvin Abinash from Sri Lanka sold to Jaffna Kings for $5,000

+17.36 PM - B-Love Kandy signs Pakistani cricketer Mohammad Ali for $10,000

+17.35 PM - Afghan cricketer Mujeeb Ur Rahman sold to Galle Marvels for $50,000

 ...